 If you have a license for the NRT feature, NRT correction data (.cor) can be chosen to download into the project.
-See Waypoint TerraStar Near Real-Time (NRT) Precise Satellite Clocks and Orbits on the next page.
+See Waypoint TerraStar Near Real-Time (NRT) Precise Satellite Clocks and Orbits below.

 If your project includes GLONASS or other constellation data, make the appropriate selection under the "Constellation" pull down menu prior to downloading.
 The default search location for precise products contains only GPS data.